AurioPinto/Digital-Image-Processing/README.md

-# <span style='color:red'>Digital Image Preocessing</span>
+# <span style='color:red'>Digital Image Processing</span>

-Using python3 to developing an nmap Scanner
+# Image Stylization

+Image stylization is to combine a real image as a base content with the perceptual context of a style image to a final stylized image.